ArduPilot/ardupilot_wiki/mavproxy/source/docs/modules/tracker.rst

 antenna tracker (with a GPS module) which in turn is connected to the ground station.
-Using the positions of the APM on the UAV and the APM on the antenna, this module will send commands to the antenna APM to alter it's azimuth/elevation (via servos on the APM) to maintain tracking with the UAV.
+Using the positions of the APM on the UAV and the APM on the antenna, this module will send commands to the antenna APM to alter its azimuth/elevation (via servos on the APM) to maintain tracking with the UAV.

 Use ``tracker set port <portname.``` and ``tracker set baudrate <n>``` to